 This is a fillable form.
 If the link above does not automatically download the form, try right-clicking the link and choosing “Save Link As…”.

 |Download the Production Schedule template (DOCX 31 kb)|

 |See most recent samples of Community Stories exhibits|

 Virtual exhibits are developed in a user-friendly template, custom-built for the Community Stories program.

 Value of Investment

-The total maximum VMC funding available for any project has been increased from $10,000 (excluding GST/HST) to $15,000 (excluding GST/HST).
+The total VMC funding available for any project is $15,000 (excluding GST/HST).
 In order to attain the expected language quality, and depending on the scope of the project content, the total budget amount dedicated to text preparation for any project should range from $6,000 – $8,000.
 This includes: writing, editing, translation, and comparative editing of both official languages.

 To be eligible an institution must:

 - have a permanent bricks and mortar building or site, open to the public seasonally or year-round;